 • In-App SDK: Offers a fully loaded developer-ready in-app layer for all web and mobile applications.

-• Granular Template Management: Easy drag & drop editor to design templates for your content, offering better template control.
+• Granular template management: Easy drag & drop editor to design templates for your content, offering better template control.

-• Powerful Workspace: Manage various projects with distinct integrations, workflows, and templates in each workspace.
+• Powerful workspace: Manage various projects with distinct integrations, workflows, and templates in each workspace.

-• Unified Analytics: Easily track, measure, and make data-driven informed decisions.
+• Unified analytics: Easily track, measure, and make data-driven informed decisions.
 Fyno gives you a unified view of cross-channel analytics across vendors in one place to help you understand what is working for you.

-• Smart Automation: Automatically sync, refresh, and create notification triggers, allowing you to spend more time on pressing needs.
+• Smart automation: Automatically sync, refresh, and create notification triggers, allowing you to spend more time on pressing needs.

-• Quick Scalability: Fyno puts the scalability on autopilot.
+• Quick scalability: Fyno puts the scalability on autopilot.

 Here's the step-by-step process to get you started with Fyno's super user-friendly platform.

-Step I: Log in to the Fyno Account.
+Step I: Log in to the Fyno account.

 Once you land on the “Welcome to Fyno” page, enter your Email Address and Password.

-Get access to try Fyno
+Get access and try Fyno today :)

-Step II: Integrate with Email(s).
+Step II: Integrate with email(s).

 Fyno provides a ready-to-integrate provider list to integrate with emails, including Gmail, Mailchimp (Mandrill), Mailgun, Netcore, Outlook, Postmark, and SendGrid.